 Bryan Walpert is a poet, fiction writer, scholar, essayist and editor.
-His work, encompassing eight books, is characterized by an interest in marrying intellect to feeling, often employing as one reviewer observed, “the language and the prism of science and philosophy to try to rein in and explain the vicissitudes of life.”
+His work, encompassing nine books, is characterized by an interest in marrying intellect to feeling, often employing as one reviewer observed, “the language and the prism of science and philosophy to try to rein in and explain the vicissitudes of life.”
 His work is notable for its interest in structure and for a compression that rewards multiple readings.
 As Lynn Freeman said in an interview with him on Radio New Zealand, “Your poems [are] dense with meaning and layers.”

 Bryan’s novel, Entanglement was shortlisted for the Ockham New Zealand Book Awards’ Jann Medlicott Acorn Prize for Fiction and named among the Best Books of 2021 by the New Zealand Listener.
 It has been called “erudite, romantic, deeply moving” and has been described as a story that “will unfold like a set of dominoes arranged in the shape of your heart.”
 His short novel, Late Sonata, won the Seizure Viva La Novella Prize (Australia); judges praised the book for its “seamless melding of the emotional and the intellectual, its brilliant evocations of music and literature and a structure that offers both suspense and humour,” characterizing it as “remarkable for its polish and sophistication.”
 His short story collection, Ephraim’s Eyes (Pewter Rose Press) was named a “Best Book of 2010” on Radio New Zealand and was noted by reviewers for its “mastery of the short story” (Takahe) and “stories that resonate with compassion and insight” (Left Lion, UK).